phantom-node/cryptreboot/README.md

 - `cryptsetup` (if you use disk encryption, it should be installed)
 - `systemd` or another way to guarantee staged kernel is executed on reboot
 - `strace` (not required if `--skip-lz4-check` flag is specified)

+If you use Debian-based distribution, use this command to install required packages:

+    $ sudo apt install --no-install-recommends cryptsetup-initramfs kexec-tools ruby strace systemd

+When asked if kexec should handle reboots, answer `yes` (however the answer probably doesn't matter for cryptreboot to work).

 ## Installation